2022-03-20

 instruction requires both operands to be Value

-s of the same type.
-This is statically checked, and the IR is invalid otherwise.
+type; this is statically checked, and the IR is invalid otherwise.
+In

 Instructions can also interact with memory: